IBM/infra-to-app-with-landing-zone/docs/part1/10-project.md

-# Deploying the Landing Zone VSI pattern through IBM Cloud projects
+# Deploying the landing zone VSI pattern through IBM Cloud projects

 1. On your computer, create an SSH key pair by issuing the following command: